Using Beacons for Indoor Positioning, Tracking and Indoor Navigation

 In the case of server-based positioning, the beacon attached to the asset being tracked sends BLE signals to receiver hardware installed in the building – infsoft Locator Beacons or infsoft Locator Nodes.

 In the scenario with Locator Beacons (time-delayed tracking), the Locator Beacons transmit the received Bluetooth signals to a Locator Node within range.
 Thanks to their repeater functionality, the Locator Beacons can also pass the scan data among themselves in the process of transmitting it to the Locator Node.
-The Locator Node tranfers the collected data to the infsoft LocAware platform® via Wi-Fi or Ethernet.
+The Locator Node transfers the collected data to the infsoft LocAware platform® via Wi-Fi or Ethernet.

 If only infsoft Locator Nodes are used (real-time tracking), they process the data provided by the BLE beacon and send it directly to the infsoft LocAware platform®.